lodow/argoos/README.md

 ```

 Policies can be:
+- "latest" : to deploy images only if "latest" image has changed
 - "patch" : to deploy images only if "patch" version has changed
 - "minor" : to deploy images only if "minor" version has changed
 - "major" : to deploy images only if "major" version has changed